Grokzen/pykwalify/docs/Validation Rules.md

 Set of possible elements; the value must be a member of this set.

 Currently only exact case matching is implemented.
-If you need complex validation you should use `pattern`.
+If you need complex validation you should use [pattern](#pattern).

 #### Example: